 Well, foraging has a huge range of benefits, if it’s done correctly, and it’s something humans have been doing since we first clambered out of the ooze and into the sunlight.
 Let’s look at some of these benefits:

 If you’re going to forage, whether for salad greens, seeds, nuts, or anything else, you’ve got to get out of the house and move around.
 In the digital age, we humans don’t do anywhere near as much physical activity as previous generations, because everything’s done for us.
-Our predecessors had to work to get anything done, from making their own bread to going to the green grocers, the butchers, the chemist, the haberdashery, and a variety of other vendors to get their weekly supplies.
+Our predecessors had to work to get anything done, from making their own bread to going to the greengrocers, the butchers, the chemist, the haberdashery, and a variety of other vendors to get their weekly supplies.
 We hop online and get it all delivered, or else we just drive up the road to the nearest supermarket, where everything’s all crammed together in one place.
 So many of us lead very sedentary lives, with some getting no real physical activity, and the extent of their contact with nature and the great outdoors is the trip from the front door to the car.
 We all know we should get out more and do more, but it can be a challenge.
 Foraging allows you to focus on something other than actual exercise.
 You’re busy looking for food, after all, so you bend, stretch, walk, and generally move around.
-Which means you’re exercising without consciously doing so, improving your general health, flexibility, and range of movement.
+This means you’re exercising without consciously doing so, improving your general health, flexibility, and range of movement.
 You’ll find yourself enjoying the great outdoors, getting back to nature, and away from the television, tablet, laptop, desktop, game console, and the rest of our electromagnetic radiation-generating devices.
 This helps to recharge your batteries, lift your mood, and improve your mental and physical well-being.

 Cleaner and Greener